A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Complexity analysis

+After $w$ is identified, the tracing of the boundary of $\hreg_{F_{i}}(C_{i})$ is performed in time proportional to the total number of edges that are inserted or deleted from the Hausdorff diagram during step $i$, plus $|C_i|$.
+Note that to identify the new Voronoi vertices we simply walk sequentially along edges of $\HVD(F_{i-1})$ and $\FVD(C_i)$, which are deleted, using the visibility-based decomposition \cite{EP-HVD-d_and_q}.
+To identify $w$, we also perform point location, thus, an $O(\log n)$ factor is multiplied to the above quantity.

+We conclude that the time complexity for tracing $\hreg_{F_{i}}(C_{i})$ is proportional to the number of updates (insertions and deletions) in the Hausdorff diagram as a result of inserting cluster $C_i$, multiplied by $O(\log{n})$.
+Combining with the overall time complexity analysis, given in the following section, the total expected time devoted to the tracing of new regions throughout the algorithm is $O(n\log n)$.

-\section{Complexity Analysis}
+\section{Complexity analysis}

 The running time of our algorithm depends on the number of update operations (insertions and deletions) during the construction of the diagram.
-Using the Clarkson-Shor technique~\cite{Clarkson_rand_sampling_2}, we prove that the expectation of this number is linear, when clusters are inserted in random order.
-Note that in contrast to the standard probabilistic argument, our proof does not assume sites (clusters) to have constant size. \begin{theorem} The expected number of update operations is $O(n)$. \end{theorem}
+Based on the Clarkson-Shor technique~\cite{Clarkson_rand_sampling_2}, we prove that the expectation of this number is linear, when clusters are inserted in random order.
+In the Hausdorff Voronoi diagram, sites (clusters) do not have constant size, as it is typically assumed in the literature.
+Thus, we need to adapt the standard probabilistic arguments in this environment.

-The proof of this theorem is given below in Section~\ref{app:operations}.
-Theorem~\ref{thm:numberofoperations} can be easily extended to all levels of the Voronoi hierarchy (see Section~\ref{sec:complVH}).
-The total time for the construction of the separator decomposition for all clusters is $O(n\log n)$ (see Lemma~\ref{lemma:sepdecomp}).
-For each cluster $C \in F$, we perform $O(\cardinality{C})$ point location queries and at most one parametric point location in Voronoi hierarchy.
-By Lemma~\ref{lemma:sepdecomp} and Theorems~\ref{lemma:vh} and~\ref{thm:numberofoperations}, we conclude. \begin{theorem} The Hausdorff Voronoi diagram of non-crossing clusters can be constructed in $O(n\log{n}\log{\nclus})$ expected time and $O(n)$ expected space. \end{theorem}
+\begin{theorem} Given a family $\AbsFamily$ of non-crossing clusters of points, the expected total number of update operations during the randomized incremental construction of $\hvd(\AbsFamily)$ is $O(n)$, where $n$ is the total complexity of the clusters in $\AbsFamily$. \end{theorem}

+Theorem~\ref{thm:numberofoperations} can be extended to all levels of the Voronoi hierarchy as stated in the following corollary.
+We defer its proof to Section~\ref{subsec:proof-vh-operations}, after the proof of Theorem~\ref{thm:numberofoperations}.

+\begin{corollary} The expected number of update operations made on all the levels of the Hausdorff Voronoi hierarchy of $\InpSet$ during the incremental construction is $O(n)$. \end{corollary}